gravitational/teleport/rfd/0178-github-proxy.md

 integration with CLI.
 An official guide is provided on `https://goteleport.com/docs/` to set this up with the following steps.

+First, she configures a new OAuth app on GitHub side, with the following info:
+- Application Name: <teleport-cluster-name>
+- Homepage URL: <teleport-proxy-addr>
+- Authorization callback URL:: <teleport-proxy-addr>/v1/webapi/github/callback

-First, she creates a GitHub integration using `tctl create`:
+Then she creates a GitHub integration using `tctl create`:
 ```yaml
 kind: integration
 sub_kind: github